Training and Development Bursaries

 The Radio Academy is a registered charity, dedicated to the promotion of excellence in the radio and audio industry in the UK.
 As part of this work, we look to support people at any stage in their careers who want to take part in training or development opportunities, but might not have the means to pay them out of their own pocket.
 This might include ticket costs, transport and/or accommodation costs, whether in part or in full.

 At various points in the year, we will advertise opportunities for bursaries for our own events, or third-party events that we've partnered with, and these will all be listed on this page.
-We're also open to direct approaches for funding for specific training and development opportunities that you can show would have a measurable impact and benefit on your career - just drop us a line.
 We will usually ask that you provide us a write-up of the event or training that you attended, and how it has helped you.

 In Nov 2021, we contributed five additional bursaries to the Radio Tech Con bursary scheme, and gave every recipient free Radio Academy Membership too.

 Bursary reports for Podcast Day 24, June 2021

 A whole day devoted to sharing insights and answering questions on all things related to the art of podcasting - what’s not to like?
 I’m still catching up on sessions I didn’t get to on the day and revisiting the ones I did.
 That’s how rich the programme was. - George Luke

 Podcast Day 24 was an incredibly informative and useful experience for me.
 I’ve recently taken up a producer role to reboot an outlet's podcast, so being able to get meticulous insight into what the industry landscape looks like, not just in the UK but in Europe and the rest of the English-speaking world, was invaluable - Pascal Maguet